-If a channel waveform is repositioned over another channel waveform, the indicator at the left edge of the trace will change from Dnn designation (where nn is a one or two digit channel number) to D^ .
-The "" indicates that multiple channels are overlaid.
+If a channel waveform is repositioned over another channel waveform, the indicator at the left edge of the trace will change from Dnn designation (where nn is a one or two digit channel number) to \mathbf{D}^ .
+The "" indicates that two channels are overlaid.